 In a world that’s filled with sin and hurting people, it’s no understatement to say that learning and applying the Word of God to our congregations and communities is a matter of life and death.
 It is of the utmost importance to learn how to council hurting people in difficult life situations toward a likeness of Christ.
 It is the highest calling to minister the Bible and the hope and grace of Jesus Christ and to watch these endeavors transform people’s lives through you.

 Mid-America Baptist Theological Seminary will help you become a leader in learning and applying the Word of God.
 We not only engage your mind with good doctrine, but also your heart, as you learn how to practically relate to individuals and minister to their deepest needs.
 In short, your whole person will be ready for ministry—mind and soul.
 Everything that you learn and understand will become a tool that will work for good to help you increase in your love for God and your love for people.
 That is our purpose.

 Before you go to seminary, pray with loved ones and talk to the leadership at your church.
 Seminary school is a big decision that should be made with advice from church leaders, family discussions, and prayer.
 Of those who do attend a seminary, many are burdened with excessive student loans.
 Mid-America Seminary is unique in that we are dedicated to keeping tuition low and providing substantial scholarships.
 Most of our students graduate debt-free and energized to reach the world for Christ.
-MABTS also offers seminary online through our Connected Campus.
+MABTS also offers seminary online.

 Registering to visit our campus is just one click away.
-To learn more about seminary school and the resources it can contribute to your ministry, schedule a campus visit here.
+To learn more about seminary school and the resources it can contribute to your ministry, schedule a campus visit.